ipfs/specs/src/http-gateways/path-gateway.md

 when the gateway is [non recursive](#recursive-vs-non-recursive-gateways), and only provides access to a known dataset, so that it can assess that the requested content is not part of it.

+NOTE: Gateways MUST return 404 for missing root blocks.
+However, for streaming responses (such as CAR), once HTTP 200 OK status is sent, gateways cannot change it.
+If a child block is missing during streaming, the gateway SHOULD terminate the stream.
+Clients MUST verify response completeness.

 ### `410` Gone

 Error to indicate that request was formally correct, but this specific Gateway